irods/irods-legacy/iRODS/server/icat/README.txt

 DESCRIPTION
-	This directory contains functions for the ICAT metadata catalog that tracks the location of data objects in iRODS.
+	This directory contains functions for the ICAT metadata catalog which manages persistent-state information for
+        the IRODS system: system and user-defined metadata on data objects, collections, resources, users, etc.